PowerDNS/pdns/docs/common/security-policy.rst

 We remind PowerDNS users that under the terms of the GNU General Public License, PowerDNS comes with ABSOLUTELY NO WARRANTY.
 This license is included in this documentation.

+If you believe you have found a security vulnerability that applies to DNS implementations generally, and you want to report this responsibly to a number of implementers, you might consider also using the `Open Source DNS Vulnerability mailing list <https://www.dns-oarc.net/oarc/oss-dns-vulns/>`_, managed by `DNS-OARC <https://www.dns-oarc.net/>`_.

 HackerOne
 ^^^^^^^^^
 Security issues can also be reported on `our HackerOne page <https://hackerone.com/powerdns>`_ and might fetch a bounty.